Riders in the Sky (band): YellaWood spokesmen (2009)

-The Riders appeared as musical spokesmen in a series of YellaWood commercials, which re-united the Riders with Steve Arwood (once again playing Texas Bix Bender) and featured a set similar to the one seen on Tumbleweed Theater (complete with a blue Studebaker pickup truck and the Riders performing on a Bunkhouse porch).
-The Riders also performed the theme song for YellaWood's The Adventures of Yella Fella and make cameos in the first episodes of seasons one and two.
+The Riders appeared as musical spokesmen in a series of YellaWood commercials, which reunited them with Steve Arwood (once again playing Texas Bix Bender) and featured a set similar to the one seen on Tumbleweed Theater (complete with a blue Studebaker pickup truck and the Riders performing on a bunkhouse porch).
+The Riders also performed the theme song for YellaWood's The Adventures of Yella Fella and made cameos in the first episodes of seasons one and two.

 Hiatus (2019–2021)

 The Riders in the Sky went on an extended hiatus during the COVID-19 pandemic in 2020, in part because of Miskulin having extended health issues that prevented him from playing.
 The remaining members declined to make any of their usual Opry appearances during the pandemic; only Ranger Doug continued with any cowboy-related projects during the hiatus.
 The band resumed performing in 2021.
-As of 2022, they perform on the Grand Ole Opry several times per month.
+As of 2026, they continue perform on the Grand Ole Opry several times per month, and greatly scaled back on touring dates outside of Tennessee.